xendit/xendit-magento-payment-module/README.md

    4. Run `php bin/magento module:status` again to ensure `Xendit_M2Invoice` is enabled already.
    5. You should flush Magento cache by using `php bin/magento cache:flush`
    6. Compile Magento with newly added module by using `php bin/magento setup:di:compile`
-   7. (Optional) Run step 1-6 again for `Xendit_Multishipping` to enable Xendit payment in multishipping checkout.
 2. You can see Xendit's setting page by navigating to **Stores -> Configuration -> Sales -> Payment Method**
 3. Once you enable Xendit on the setting page, you should see Xendit's payment methods (credit card and bank transfer) on payment section during checkout flow.